 Persons seeking admission to the MBA program must hold a baccalaureate degree from an accredited institution and show promise of high quality work on the graduate level.
 Prior study in business is not required for admission, although students with undergraduate degrees in disciplines outside Business Administration may be required to take additional coursework.
-Only completed applications are reviewed by the MBA Admissions Committee.
+Only completed applications are reviewed by the Admissions Committee.

-A completed MBA application consists of the following:
+A completed application consists of the following.

-- 1. Completed Graduate Application for Admission - 2.
-Two official copies of all undergraduate and graduate transcripts - 3.
-Official scores from the Graduate Management Admission Test (GMAT) or Graduate Record Exam (GRE) OR successful completion of the College of Business Administration Pre-MBA Program. - 4.
-A 500-1,000 word biography and statement of purpose - 5.
-Three letters of reference - 6.
-A Certificate of Immunization - 7.
-A current resume highlighting professional and personal accomplishments, as well as linguistic abilities, computer expertise, and leadership experience. - 8. \$25 application fee - 9.
-TOEFL- for students whom English is not a native language.
-Minimum acceptable scores:

-Minimum of 550/667 on the paper-based test (PBT)

-Minimum of 240/300 on the computer-based test (CBT)

-Minimum of 96/120 on the Internet-based test (iBT)
+- A completed Graduate Application for Admission - Two official copies of all undergraduate and graduate transcripts - Official scores from the Graduate Management Admission Test (GMAT) or Graduate Record Exam (GRE) or - Evidence of successful completion of the College of Business Administration Pre-MBA Program. - A 500-1,000 word biography and statement of purpose - Three letters of reference - A certificate of immunization - A copy of their current resume that highlights their professional and personal accomplishments, as well as their linguistic abilities, computer expertise, and leadership experience. - Personal interview - TOEFL- Students for whom English is not a native language are required to submit TOEFL scores - Minimum of 550/667 on the paper-based test (PBT) - Minimum of 240/300 on the computer-based test (CBT) - Minimum of 96/120 on the Internet-based test (iBT)